dawid-scripts/jailbreak-ice-tray/README.md

 permanent discord invite: https://discord.gg/R8Ar3Cq

-features can be found in the `feature.lua` file.
+features can be found in the `features.lua` file.